 - Now you need to remove the garbage disposal unit.
 But some homeowners have huge units – 20 pounds.
 No matter the size, do not be afraid of removing it.
 Unplug it or shut off the circuit breaker in the main panel if it is hard-wired.
 Disconnect the unit from the sink.

 - Now disconnect the water supply lines if you have an old faucet.
 Whether there are no shutoff valves or you want to replace the faulty ones, turn off main water supply valve and use a tube cutter to cut the pipes.

 - Before you turn back the water, ensure the new valves are shut.
 Use a basin wrench to remove the faucet.
 If the old nuts of the faucet are difficult to loosen, use penetrating oil to soak the threads.
 After 5 to 10 minutes, start loosening the nuts once the oil melts the oxide rust.
 If this does not work, you will be forced to pull out the sink in order to reach the nuts.
 Start by loosening the screws on the bottom of the sink and then lift it out.

-- As I mentioned earlier, installing a new faucet is not as tough as removing an old one.
+- As I mentioned earlier, installing a new commercial faucet is not as tough as removing an old one.
 The new faucet comes with directions from the manufacturer, and therefore you can simply follow the steps given.

 It is important to plan what to do with the remaining one uncovered hole.
 Remember only three out of the four holes are covered, and therefore you can choose to use it for an instant hot water dispenser or for a liquid soap.
-However, the entire installation should be done while under the sink when everything is dismantled.
+However, the entire installation should be done while under the kitchen sink when everything is dismantled.